 As you’re progressing into a production deploy, you’ll need to make sure that your setup is locked down.
 The checklist is as follows:

 - Change the default password to something secure.
 Make sure you’re generating application-specific access passwords for your other services (if you’re using the API access).

 - Think about remote access.
 Ask yourself if you really need a publicly accessible server.
 It would be much more secure to use VPN service and limit connection to the management console.

 - If you’re still convinced you want to have public access, please install some type of reverse proxy (such as NGINX) and install a SSL certificate.

-- Make sure that you only open the ports that you require - a firewall should block access to everything except your SSH, web interface (
+- Make sure that you only open the ports that you require - a firewall should block access to everything except your SSH, the Software Suite (

 8081) and devices (